 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How can I make scones?

 By joanfry from Europe

 An Irish lady told me to use bisquick.
 Two cups Bisquick, one cup sugar, one egg, a little melted butter and a handfull of raisons.
 You can put them by large spoonfulls on a cookie sheet or make a coffee cake and cut them into squares.
-You can ice the tops or not.
-Some people make a heavier dough, roll them out like biscuits and bake in a pan.

 Here is my recipe for my competition winning scones.